amazon-braket/amazon-braket-algorithm-library/README.md

 # Amazon Braket Algorithm Library
-The Braket Algorithm Library provides Amazon Braket customers with 20 pre-built implementations of prominent quantum algorithms and experimental workloads as ready-to-run example notebooks.
+The Braket Algorithm Library provides Amazon Braket customers with 12 pre-built implementations of prominent quantum algorithms and experimental workloads as ready-to-run example notebooks.

 ---

   * [**Grover's search algorithm**](samples/Grover-search-algorithm/Grover.ipynb)

     Grover's algorithm is arguably one of the canonical quantum algorithms that kick-started the field of quantum computing.
 In the future, it could possibly serve as a hallmark application of quantum computing.
-Grover's algorithm allows us to find a particular register in an unordered database with $N$ entries in just $O(\\sqrt{N})$.
+Grover's algorithm allows us to find a particular register in an unordered database with $N$ entries with computational complexity $O(\\sqrt{N})$.

   * [**Violation of Bell's Inequality**](samples/Grover-search-algorithm/Grover.ipynb)

     Bell's experiment considers what would happen when Alice and Bob each measures a part of entangled photon pair.
-The violation of Bell's Inequality rules out the hidden variable theory for quantum phenomena.
+The violation of Bell's Inequality rules out the hidden variable theory for quantum entanglement.

   * [**Bernstein–Vazirani algorithm**](samples/Grover-search-algorithm/Grover.ipynb)

-    The Bernstein-Vazirani algorithm finds the hidden string with just a single application of the oracle.
-The algorithm was one of the first examples of a quasi-polynomial speed-up over a probabilistic classical computer.
+    The Bernstein-Vazirani algorithm finds the hidden string in an oracle with just a single application of the oracle.
+The algorithm was one of the first examples to demonstrate quasi-polynomial speed-up over a probabilistic classical computer.

 ---
 ## <a name="conda">Creating a conda environment</a>